 - After creating a Translation record from a record related to an Event, the user will be blocked from setting more than one lookup on that Translation record.

-- Forms, Form Elements, Form Element Condition, Form Big list Option, and Keywords cannot have the Event lookup since each of the items listed can be used by multiple Events.
+- Forms, Form Elements, Form Element Condition, Form Big List Option, and Keywords cannot have the Event lookup since each of the items listed can be used by multiple Events.

-Duplicate Translation Records
+Creating Translation Records

 If an Event Admin tries to create a duplicate Translation record from a related record with the same Language, they will be unable to save the record and will receive the following error message.
 “Only one Translation record can be created per parent record and language, such as one Translation per Session’s or Event Item’s language.”

-- Navigate to an Event record and find the Translations related list.
+Navigate to an Event record and find the Translations Related List.

-Select a value for
+Select a value (language) for Language.

 Type or copy/paste your translated values directly into the equivalent fields on the Translation record.